-2240 9.4 Engineering Design
+9.4 Engineering Design

-The detector is separated into two halves and total 10 (36 deg) segments to facilitate fabrication 2241 and handling.
-An engineering design of one half of the pressure tank is given in Fig.83.
-The 2242 structure is mostly made of Aluminum.
-The outer shell parts are formed into an arc, welded and 2243 then precision machined.
-One segment with PMTs, cones, and mirrors are shown in Fig.84.
-The 2244 PMT arrays are inserted from outside the tank, into tubes arrayed on the outer shell; they seal with 2245 an o-ring on a male gland.
-The cones are mounted inside the outer shell, with the possibility of fine 2246 position adjustment (from outside) through the PMT mount tube.
-The CFRP spherical mirrors are 2247 fixed with mounts at each end of the mirror and attached to the tank's outer shell and inner cone, 2248 respectively.
-The detector is positioned, in the magnet pole extension assembly, on large 1.5 inch 2249 diameter precision stainless steel rods (they could be shared with the adjacent detectors).
-The rods 2250 are mounted on the magnet extension black plate and insert into the magnet rear pole upon magnet 2251 assembly.
-Each detector segment will slide over them and are held in place (in Z) with shaft collars.
-2252 The tank's inner cone is secured to the magnet inner cone.
-2253
+The detector is separated into two halves and total 10 (36 deg) segments to facilitate fabrication and handling.
+An engineering design of one half of the pressure tank is given in Fig.87.
+The structure is mostly made of Aluminum.
+The outer shell parts will be fabricated as two sets of 5 modules each, individually assembled and sealed.
+One segment with PMTs, cones, and mirrors is shown in Fig.88.
+The PMT arrays are inserted from outside the tank into the cones.
+The cones are mounted inside the outer shell, with the possibility for fine position adjustment through the PMT mount tube.
+The spherical mirrors are fixed with mounts at their ends and attached to the tank.
+The detector is positioned in the magnet pole extension assembly, which is supported by individual rails mounted to the inner circumference of the cylindrical ring.